Project-MONAI/model-zoo/models/endoscopic_inbody_classification/docs/README.md

 python scripts/data_process.py --datapath /path/to/data/root
 ```

-**Note:**
-> - If using the 20 samples example dataset, this preprocessing script will divide the samples to 16 training samples, 2 validation samples and 2 test samples.
-> - However, pytorch multi-gpu training requires number of samples in dataloader larger than gpu numbers.
-> - Therefore, please use no more than 2 gpus to run this bundle if using the 20 samples example dataset.

 By default, label path parameter in `train.json` and `inference.json` of this bundle is point to the generated `label` folder under bundle path.
 If you move these generated label files to another place, please modify the `train_json`, `val_json` and `test_json` parameters specified in `configs/train.json` and `configs/inference.json` to where these label files are.

 The input label json should be a list made up by dicts which includes `image` and `label` keys.
 An example format is shown below.